metaplex-foundation/aura/README.md

 - Multi-Program Consistent Indexing across any SVM: enhanced Digital Asset Standard (DAS) API for performant indexing across any protocols on Solana and the broader SVM.
 - Elastic State Management: ability to transition assets between SVM account space and different levels of state compression on demand, increasing flexibility and optimizing asset performance and scalability.

+For more background information, please see [our blog](http://www.metaplex.com/posts/aura-network).

 ## Aura Infrastructure
 This repo houses the Multi-Program Consistent Indexer, API and Types of the Metaplex Aura.
 Together these components are responsible for the aggregation of Solana Validator Data into an extremely fast and well typed DAS API.
 This